tharinduwso2telco/sandbox-service/token-pool-service/README.md

 ### 3.1 APIs:

 - GET:		/tokenservice/{ownerID}

 API to retrieve a valid access token of a particular owner by passing the associated owner id

 - PUT:		/tokenservice/restart/{ownerId}

 This will restart the pool for a particular owner

 - PUT:		/tokenservice/refresh/{ownerId}/{tokenID}

-This will enable the regeneration process of access token using the existing refresh token
+This will enable the regeneration process of access token using the existing refresh token for a given owner

 - DELETE: 	/tokenservice/{ownerID}/{tokenID}

-Delete token
+Delete a particular access token of a given owner